MimiOnuoha/Creative-Approaches/projects/project2_guidelines.md

 **Topic**: The Internet

 The internet has become an inherently interactive network that is crucial to how many of us conduct our lives today.
-For your second project, you need to create an interactive artwork about the internet.
+For your second project, you need to work in teams to create a piece of work about the internet.

-Working in teams, your assignment is to choose an aspect of the internet that is hidden or that you find surprising and find a way to communicate it.
-Imagine that your audience is composed of your Olin classmates.
-Keep in mind that interactivity can look like a number of things: a workshop, a website, a mobile app, a performance.
-The only requirement is that your audience cannot passively sit and listen; they must participate in some meaningful way.
+Your assignment is to choose any aspect of the internet (physical, cultural, historical, political, economic, cellular, etc) that is hidden or that you find surprising and find a way to communicate some aspect of it.
+It may help you to define an intended audience for yourself; if you can't come up with one, imagine that your audience is composed of your Olin classmates.
+It may also help you to come up with a piece that answers a question.
+Starting from a question can help you identify the things that you find interesting to explore, or give you a direction for consideration.

 ## Presentations